 Each color you wish to use in Image Definitions is predefined and given a name.
 These colors will appear in a palette for selecting foreground or background colors in the image.
 14 Standard colors are built-in: Clear, White, Black, Light Gray, Dark Gray, Red, Green, Blue, Orange, Pink, Cyan, Magenta, Yellow.

-- Color Name: The name of the color that will appear in drop-down menus in the Image Definitions. - Color: Standard Color selector to select the color to be associated with the name.
+Color Name: The name of the color that will appear in drop-down menus in the Image Definitions.